YehonatanGo/Flight_Inspection_App/README.md

 ### Prerequisites
 * Install flightgear, and make sure your dierctories hierarachy is `C:\Program Files\FlightGear`
 * Move `playback_small.xml` to `C:\Program Files\FlightGear\data\Protocol`
-* Wev'e been using the following packages: (When opening the project on Visual Studio they should be installed automaticall.
-Download manually if they don't)
+* Wev'e been using the following packages (When opening the project on Visual Studio they should be installed automatically.
+Download manually if they don't):
   * Microsoft.Toolkit.Uwp.UI.Controls version 7.0.1
   * OxyPlot.Wpf version 2.0.0
   *  Syncfusion.SfGauge.WPF version 19.1.0.54. .